 - Take pictures of exceptional quality and record video in 1080p full-HD, 3D, and 4K resolutions.

-Since quite some time ago, the Lexar 633x family of SD cards has been one of the company’s most reliable product lines.
-There are currently cards available that are quicker, but this one is fast enough for this camera while also providing a decent value for the money.
+Since quite some time ago, the Lexar 633x family of Nikon D7100 SD memory cards has been one of the company’s most reliable product lines.
+There are currently cards available that are quicker, but this one is fast enough for this camera while also providing decent value for the money.

 The fact that they are offered in capacities ranging from 32 GB all the way up to ‘TB is one of the things that sets this range apart.

-3. The Kingston Canvas Select Plus V30 UHS-I is the memory card.
+3. The Kingston Canvas Select Plus V30 UHS-I is the Nikon D7100 memory card.

 - rates that are up to 100 MB/s faster than those of Class 10 UHS-I.

-- Full High Definition (1080P) and Ultra High Definition (4K) video may both be captured with this card, thanks to its superior UHS-I interface.
+- Full High Definition (1080P) and Ultra High Definition (4K) videos may both be captured with this card, thanks to its superior UHS-I interface.

 Kingston is a brand that may not be as well known as some of the others, but they have a very long history of producing memory cards that can be relied upon.
-Memory cards that are dependable and offer a decent value tend to be the brand’s primary focus, rather than the most cutting-edge speeds available.
+Nikon D7100 memory cards that are dependable and offer a decent value tend to be the brand’s primary focus, rather than the most cutting-edge speeds available.